All Episodes

 The terrorists will not succeed.

-Today's bombings will not weaken in any way our resolve to uphold the most deeply held principles of our societies, and to defeat those who would impose their fanaticism and extremism on all of us.
+Today's bombings will not weaken in any way our resolve to uphold the most deeply held principles of our societies and to defeat those who would impose their fanaticism and extremism on all of us.

-One of the things I've been reading uh during the program today, uh commercial breaks, newsbreaks, top of the army, reading various websites, and uh today especially I decided to go to some of these left-wing websites.
+One of the things I've been reading during the program today, commercial breaks, news breaks, top of the area, I've been reading various websites.

-Do you think that what happened on 9-11 and what happened today in uh London are acts of war or are they just acts of murder?
+Do you think that what happened on 9-11 and what happened today in London are acts of war or are they just acts of murder?

-Are they just criminal acts or they're just acts of war?
+Are they just acts of war?

 But this is not a war.